 Make ahead: You can prepare zucchini casserole up to 1 day ahead.
 Refrigerate assembled and covered.
 Do not forget to uncover before baking.
 If you see some accumulated liquid at the bottom of the baking dish it is OK.

-Do not freeze: You cannot freeze zucchini casserole.
+Do not freeze: You cannot freeze healthy zucchini casserole.
 Not before and not after baking.
 The water content is just too high, even after draining.

 More Zucchini Recipes